Russmania101/ECE434_Russell_Johnson/hw04/ReadMe.txt

             - ./Display_Image.sh
             - ./off.sh

-    - Display text on the LCD
+    - Display text on the LCD - VERIFIED WORKING
         - How to run:
             - ./install.sh
             - ./on.sh